 One problem that is peculiar to manufacturing is the number of people on both sides of the buying-selling proposition.
 On the manufacturer side, you have production, sales, support and often distributors, partners and others involved.
-On the buyer’s side, you can also have a number of people involved in the decision-making process quite in addition to the original contact or buyer.
+On the buyerBuyerA buyer is an individual or organizational entity that purchases a product or subscribes to a service.’s side, you can also have a number of people involved in the decision-making process quite in addition to the original contact or buyer.

 In addition to the basic hierarchy—which is obviously important—different individuals may have substantial influence on the purchase despite higher or lower positions in the company.
 There may also be others outside the company, such as consultants, who are influencing the purchase as well.

 It’s vitally important to keep track of both the hierarchy and lines of influence participating on purchase.
 Other than keeping detailed notes, though, how is this done?